Product Classification: How to Classify Products at Scale With PIM

 Take a pressure-relief valve.
 In a PIM system, that valve carries two parallel types of structure:

-Product classification assigns it a UNSPSC code — for example, 40141600 (Valves) or a more specific commodity code within that family.
-That code is what enables the valve to appear in SAP Ariba procurement searches, in government contract catalogs, and in distributor ERP systems that speak UNSPSC.
+Assigns the valve a UNSPSC code — for example, 40141600 (Valves) or a more specific commodity code within that family.
+That code enables the valve to appear in SAP Ariba procurement searches, government contract catalogs, and distributor ERP systems that speak UNSPSC.
 The classification is rule-based and standards-driven; it's not a decision your marketing team makes.

 Both are required.
 They serve different purposes, live in different attribute fields in your PIM system, and are syndicated to different destinations.
 A manufacturer that conflates the two — using a navigation category where a UNSPSC code is required — will find their products missing from procurement searches even when the product itself is perfectly described.
 See our guide to product information management (PIM) for how these layers fit into a governed product content architecture.